-

 |

-Marcia Canton, Ph.D. is an educator and consultant, specializing in organization and management development.
-She is President of Canton Associates, a consulting firm developed to improve the effectiveness of educational institutions and the workplace by assisting decision makers and managers in a diverse labor force.
+Marcia E. Canton, Ph.D. is an educator and consultant, specializing in organization and management development.
+She is President of Canton Associates, a consulting firm developed to improve the effectiveness of educational institutions and the workplace by assisting decision-makers and managers in a diverse labor force.
+She is also Professor Emeritus from San Jose State University where she taught a myriad of health, diversity and management courses for more than twenty-five years.

 e-mail Dr. Canton: drcanton@pacbell.net